Toolsets

 """

-for tool_call in output.tool_calls:
+for tool_call in output.calls:

 if function := frontend_tool_functions.get(tool_call.tool_name):